-In Australia, my life has straddled full and part-time employment as a lecturer, group facilitator and counsellor, further study and work in the studio as a practicing artist.
-The latter influenced my work as an arts-based therapist and counsellor, and this work in turn enriched my practice as an artist.
+In Australia, my life has straddled full and part-time employment as a counsellor, educator and group facilitator, study, and work in the studio as a practicing artist.
+The latter influenced my work as a counsellor and an arts-based therapist, and working with people in turn enriched my practice as an artist.
 I see all these activities as a way of life – ongoing processes of exploration and shared learning.

-I have worked as a counsellor in many different contexts: as a supervisor for the Aboriginal and Torres Strait Islander Liaison Service at the Canberra Hospital; as an arts and narrative therapist in a juvenile detention centre and a health service in Darwin; as a counsellor for students in both the Northern Territory University (now Charles Darwin University) and Southern Cross University; as a counsellor for non-government organisations in Darwin and remote communities in Western Australia; and now as a private practitioner in the Northern Rivers area.
+I have worked as a counsellor in many different contexts: as a school counsellor in New Zealand, as a narrative therapist in a juvenile detention centre and a health service in Darwin; as a counsellor for students in both the Northern Territory University (now Charles Darwin University) and Southern Cross University; as a counsellor for non-government organisations in Darwin, in remote communities in Western Australia and in Ballina, NSW; and now, since 2015, as a private practitioner in the Northern Rivers area.
 All these experiences reinforce my belief in change and my abiding interest in what it means to be human.

 Now in private practice and as a member of the Australian Counsellors’ Association (ACA), I am bound by ACA’s Codes of Ethics and Practice.
 Through the Mental Health Academy in particular, I am able to continue my professional development, I have an active yoga practice and as required of all professional counsellors, I attend regular supervision.